fbpx

 • Italy

-Price tag for envy apples at grocery store
+price tag for envy apples at grocery store

 Tips for buying Envy apples

-Envy™ Apples typically have fairly high-quality control due to their limited distribution.
+Envy apples typically have fairly high-quality control due to their limited distribution.
 Look for apples with no visible bruising for the longest potential shelf life.
-Envy Apples are available at many orchards and supermarkets, including Kroger and Walmart.
+Envy apples are available at supermarkets, including Kroger and Walmart.

-Envy Apples are large, about 3 inches (8 cm) across.
+Envy apples are large, about 3 inches (8 cm) across.
 They often weigh 8 oz (0.5 lb, 225 g).
 There are generally two Envy apples in one pound.
-Envy™ Apples cost about $2.50 per pound ($5.50 per kg).
+They cost about $2.50 per pound ($5.50 per kg).
 A single apple might cost $1.25 when purchased at the grocery store.

-Envy Apples can be stored at room temperature for a few weeks or placed in the crisper of the refrigerator for longer-term storage of up to several months.
-Envy Apples in commercial storage are kept in climate-controlled conditions to allow for months-long storage prior to international shipping.
+Apples can be stored at room temperature for a few weeks or placed in the crisper of the refrigerator for longer-term storage of up to several months.
+Apples in commercial storage are kept in climate-controlled conditions to allow for months-long storage prior to international shipping.

 Weight of an envy apple